-Nasal corticosteroid spraysSteroid nasal sprays
+Nasal corticosteroid spraysSteroid nasal sprays; Allergies - nasal corticosteroid sprays

-It may take two weeks or more for your symptoms to improve the most.
+It may take 2 weeks or more for your symptoms to improve.
 Be patient.
-Relieving the symptoms can help you or your child to feel and sleep better and have fewer symptoms during the day.
+Relieving the symptoms can help you feel and sleep better, and lessen your symptoms during the day.

-- Wash your hands.
+- Wash your hands well.

 - Gently blow your nose to clear the passageway.